PrefectHQ/prefect/docs/guides/deployment/docker.md

 ---
-description: Learn how to store your flow code in a Docker image and build Prefect deployments that create flow runs in Docker containers.
+description: Learn how to store your flow code in a Docker image and serve your flow on any docker-compatible infrastructure.
 tags:
     - Docker
     - containers